astronomer/astro-provider-anyscale/CONTRIBUTING.rst

 Static code checks
 ------------------

 We check our code quality via static code checks.
-The static code checks in airflow-provider-anyscale are used to verify that the code meets certain quality standards.
+The static code checks in astro-provider-anyscale are used to verify that the code meets certain quality standards.
 All the static code checks can be run through pre-commit hooks.

 Your code must pass all the static code checks in the CI in order to be eligible for Code Review.